Delta-Z/ChargePoint/README.md

 ## Architecture

-The system consists of 3 Python server nodes + RabbitMQ broker + Redis as storage.
+The system consists of 3 Python server nodes + RabbitMQ broker + Redis / Elasticsearch as storage.
 I used [Celery](https://docs.celeryq.dev/) for working with the message queue.

-I used Redis for simplicity to store the ACLs and the response logs.
+The ACLs are stored in Redis for simplicity.
 In reality a more reliable and flexible storage/database might be used depending on the requirements.

+Response logs can be stored in Elasticsearch or Redis (the former by default).

 The 3 server nodes are: